Arizona Security Deposit Returns and Deductions

 How Long Do Landlords Have to Return Security Deposits in Arizona?

 Arizona landlords have 14 business days to return any unused portion of the security deposit.
-The period begins once all three of these events have occurred:
+The period begins once all three of these events occur:

 • The tenancy terminates